Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems

 This experiment benchmarks the computational efficiency of the proposed algorithms against the FFT-, OMP-, and SBL-based baselines.
 Table~\ref{tab1} reports the average runtime per Monte Carlo run (in seconds) measured in MATLAB, for both Scenario~1 and Scenario~2.

 As shown in Table~\ref{tab1}, FFT- and OMP-based methods exhibit the lowest runtime due to their lightweight grid-based processing.
 Algorithm~\ref{table1} attains a runtime of the same order, indicating that the structured PGD--AP solver incurs only limited additional overhead.
-Algorithm~\ref{table2} is more computationally demanding, which is consistent with Experiment~3: it relies on a higher-dimensional lifted (block) matrix and therefore requires a costlier truncated-SVD projection at each iteration.
-The runtime gap becomes more evident in Scenario~2, where the nonuniform-parameter setting typically leads to slower convergence and/or less favorable numerical conditioning.
+Algorithm~\ref{table2} is more computationally demanding, consistent with the complexity analysis in Section~\ref{sec:Perform}: it relies on a higher-dimensional lifted matrix and therefore requires a costlier truncated-SVD projection at each iteration.
+The runtime gap becomes more evident in Scenario~2, where the nonuniform-parameter setting typically leads to slower convergence and less favorable numerical conditioning.